 At present, owners of buildings with rent-stabilized apartments can only raise their rents by a certain amount each year.
-For one-year leases, it’s up to 1.25% while for 2-year leases it’s 2% until September 30th, 2018.
-Recently, the Rent Guidelines Board approved changes to these increases which will take effect from October 1st, 2018 until September 30th next year.
+For one-year leases, it’s up to 1.25%, while for 2-year leases, it’s 2% until September 30th, 2018.
+Recently, the Rent Guidelines Board approved changes to these increases, which will take effect from October 1st, 2018, until September 30th next year.
 From then, it will 1.5% for one-year leases and 2.5% for 2-year leases.
 For market-rate apartments, landlords can raise the rent as much as they like.

-1.Be calm and stay respectful
+Be calm and stay respectful.Be calm and stay respectful.

 Stress how good of a tenant you’ve beenStress how good of a tenant you’ve been

 The qualities of a good tenant are more in what you don’t do.
-Point out that you’ve always been on time with rent, have never received a complaint from the neighbors or broken so much as a teacup.
+Point out that you’ve always been on time with rent, have never received a complaint from the neighbors, or broken so much as a teacup.
 If you have done any of these things, it’s probably best not to bring them up.